 Our Mission

-We aim to serve our community by providing access to a wide range of performing arts, including various music genres, dance forms, and theater, and support the creation of new works.
+We aim to serve our community by providing access to a wide range of performing arts and 816 LIVE, including various music genres, dance forms, and theater, and support the creation of new works.
 We offer performing arts education to youth and the broader St. Joseph area community, ensuring no barriers to access.
 We collaborate with local arts organizations to achieve shared objectives and manage our program cost-effectively, maintaining a balanced budget and maximizing fundraising efforts.

 Our Future